LacunaOmnibus/MontyLacuna/README.md

     - Edit conf.py (which was just created):
       - Line 21 (ish):
         - sys.path.insert(0, os.path.abspath('../lib'))
-      - That should tell Sphinx where my code lives
+      - That should tell Sphinx where the code lives
-  - I created these by hand:
+  - I created these by hand in doc/:
     - bc.rst
     - body.rst
     - building.rst